Shiinoya/jam-team/sprites/README.md

 # Sprite Uploading

-Please make sure that the sprite you are uploading meetings the required guidelines in the main README.md.
+Please make sure that the sprite you are uploading meetings the required guidelines in the main README.

 ## PR